of Aid Stations

-Runners are allowed to have a crew from the Henley check point onwards only.
+Crew/ Pacers for 2021 only - runners are limited to a maximum of 2 crew people and/or 2 vehicles at any one time on course.
+Eg. Runner may have two members from their household/ bubble in one vehicle, or two separate crew people each driving one vehicle each.
 The points at which a runner may be crewed are listed on the crew page here.
-Crews/ Pacers/ Supporters are not be permitted meet their runner at any point other than those listed - and nowhere in the first 51 miles of the course.
+Crews/ Pacers/ Supporters are not be permitted meet their runner at any point other than those listed.

 75% of the course is on trail.
 Trail shoes are advised but if it's dry, you will be able to complete the course perfectly adequately in road shoes which have good grip.
 There are sections of trail which can become very muddy in wet conditions.
 The weather in April is extremely variable and can include anything from snow to heavy rain or bright sunshine.
 Be prepared for all conditions.